Clearance guidance: online

 Where verification steps are initiated, a defined clearance window may apply for completion of required elements.
 Failure to complete requirements within the clearance window may result in a compliance timeout, after which the withdrawal must be re-initiated under a new review snapshot.

-IRS Refundable Tax (client obligation)
+IRS Refundable Tax (Cross-Border Obligation)

 Refundable IRS Tax Clearance